fluentribbon/Fluent.Ribbon/README.md

 *   Help us updating the documentation and walkthrough

 ## Development requirements
-* Visual Studio 2015
+* Visual Studio 2015 or later
 * Optional (but recommended)
-  * Editorconfig extension for Visual Studio 2015
+  * Editorconfig extension for Visual Studio

 ## Settings that should be used
 *   Visual Studio settings which should be used